mikekov/font-view/README.md

 ## Development server

 Run `npm start` for a dev server.
-Start Electron with "npm dbg".
+Start Electron with `npm dbg`.
 F5 to debug with VS Code.

 ## Code scaffolding